top of page

 Silvio Ruiu

-Beside where blastwheel propels the media, law of gravity rules on abrasive flowing inside the blaster (or peener), so there is point where it reaches its bottom and needs to be lifted back to the top for a new run - this duty is what the elevator is about.
-If elevator doesn't accomplish its task media stays on the bottom and process stops; a decent blaster has installed sensor(s) to stop and advice if it happens, reporting to HMI.
+Beside the point where the blastwheel propels the media, the law of gravity rules the abrasive flowing inside the blaster (or peener), so there is a point where it reaches the bottom and needs to be lifted back to the top for a new run — this is what the elevator does.
+If the elevator does not accomplish its task, media stays on the bottom and the process stops; a decent blaster has sensors installed to stop the machine and advise the operator when it happens, reporting to HMI.

 External Appearance.

-It looks like a small column, always placed somewhere attached to the cabin, on the bottom there is a "filtering" station to make sure only media without debris or any part will reach the inside of the column; on the top of it is easy to see an electric motor to provide the lifting movement.
+It looks like a slim column, always attached somewhere to the cabin.
+At the bottom there is a "filtering" station that ensures only clean media (without debris or parts) reaches the inside of the column; on the top, an electric motor drives the lifting movement.

 Elevator identifier for a wheel blaster or peener